AlexKolonitsky/mifort-dev/Articles/Storages/Nastya_DynamoDB.md

 Also there is good opportunity to manage data in console in such a way: the name of the key, the item before (old one) and after (new one) and the type of updating (INSERT, REMOVE or MODIFY).

 ### Triggers
-DynamoDB Triggers is a mechanism that admit to execute custom actions if there were some updates on item level in the table.
-So, you can specify it with a help of this algorithm:
+DynamoDB Triggers is a mechanism that admits to execute custom actions if there were any updates on item level in the table.
+So, you can specify it with the help of this algorithm:
-* The custom logic (code of trigger) is stored in AWS function as code
+* The custom logic (code of trigger) is stored in AWS function as a code
 * Associate an AWS Lambda function to the stream (via DynamoDB Streams) on a table
 * AWS Lambda reads the updates from the associated stream and executes the code in the function.

->Payment is made only for execution time
+> Payment is made only for execution time

 ### Time-to-Live (TTL)
 Time-to-Live is a mechanism which lets you define a specific timestamp to delete expired items from your tables, when timestamp is reached.
 This attribute is in POSIX format - storage time in seconds from January 1, 1970.